-Fire Chief Norbert LeBlanc has been with the Humboldt Fire Department since 1983 and has been fire chief since 1990.
-He is a full time Fire Chief and is responsible for the training of the firefighters, fire inspections of all the businesses in the city and RMs, and maintaining the equipment and caretaking in the fire hall.
-Mike Kwasnica is a part time Deputy Fire Chief and part time Building Inspector & Bylaw Officer.
+The full time Fire Chief is responsible for the training of the firefighters, fire inspections of all the businesses in the city and RMs, maintaining the equipment and caretaking in the fire hall.
+The part time Deputy Fire Chief is also a part time Building Inspector.
 He is responsible for helping with training the firefighters, fire inspection, building inspection and bylaw enforcement, maintaining the equipment and cartaking in the fire hall.

 - 1946 Vintage Chevrolet Maple Leaf fire truck used mostly for parades

-- 2008 GMC Envoy vehicle used by the Fire Chief
+- 2008 GMC Envoy vehicle used by the Deputy Fire Chief

 - 2002 Ford 550 Rescue Unit